thunderrabbit/robnugen-journal-entries/2015/05/23let-the-merging-begin.md

 it.
 It's still a bit responsive, so I just want to close some programs and see if I can get it working again without shutting it down completely.

+## 12:50

+The Dell is responding again, but I didn't need to merge anything in git; I pushed from local MBP and then pulled, committed, and pushed on Dell and now pulled on MBP, so I'm back to 95% thinking I'll have to merge somewhere in the near future.
+Somewhere?  sometime?